nathanchere/nFMOD/readme.md

 #### TODO (one day)

 * go through and fix anything TODO
+* get rid of most of the out and ref parameters
 * Nuget distribution: better handle fmodex.dll deployment
 * Go through and update comments from before v0.2 refactor which still reference C-style class names, structs etc